DriesAllaerts/lbow-applications/README.md

 # LBoW applications
-Repository containing notebooks that make use of the Linear Buoyancy Wave package (LBoW).
-LBoW can be found [here](https://github.com/DriesAllaerts/lbow).
+Repository containing a collection of notebooks that make use of the Linear Buoyancy Wave package (LBoW).
+The LBoW GitHub repository can be found [here](https://github.com/DriesAllaerts/lbow).